V-Cent/TTE/docs/tech/todps2.md

 #### SB buffer storage

 By changing to Manual after causing the forced neutral animation, the SB buffered action will be saved in memory but will not be consumed.
 Once you return to semi-auto (even mid-chain), the SB buffered action will still be available to use.
-Since you can have much more accurate movements in manual, it is possible to set up a specefic position and then change to semi-auto, automatically cancelling your action due to the spatial properties of the cancel.
+Since you can have much more accurate movements in manual, it is possible to set up a specific position and then change to semi-auto, automatically cancelling your action due to the spatial properties of the cancel.
 The same rules apply once you return to semi-auto mode (normals, air actions...).
 This can be used to properly cancel attacks with air-enabled spells!
 Even the recovery of some BC's can be cancelled.
 This cannot be used to bypass the air limitations of the battle arena.